NipunPushpakumara/cybersecurity_milestoen_2/README.md

 # Cybersecurity Milestone 2

 This repository contains an API that demonstrates basic key generation, encryption, decryption, and hashing functionality for educational purposes.
 It supports AES encryption, decryption, and SHA-256 hashing.
-  #The instance is created in Render free Hobby plan that does not have an expiration date
+## 🚀 Deployment on Render

+This API is deployed on **Render's free Hobby plan**, which comes with the following behavior:

-  #Instance sleeps after 15 minutes of inactivity (cold starts can slow things down).
+- 🕒 **Instance sleeps after 15 minutes of inactivity.**
-  #service stops running, freeing up server resources.
+- 🚦 **Service stops running to free up server resources.**
-  #When a new request comes in, Render restarts the instance (cold start) which may take (a few seconds to even a minute)
+- 🔄 **When a new request arrives, Render restarts the instance (cold start).**
+- ⏳ **Cold starts can take a few seconds to a minute.**

+For continuous availability, consider upgrading to a paid plan or using a pinging service like **UptimeRobot**.
 ## API Endpoints

 ### 1. **Generate Key**